ethomas997/ArduVidRxController/app/doc/Instructions.md

 **Connect**:  Establish a Bluetooth connection to the receiver.
-**Devices**:  Select from the list of Bluetooth devices that have been paired.
+**Devices**:  Select from the list of Bluetooth devices that have been paired and establish a connection.
-**Test**:  Enter a test mode where screen are display and buttons may be used but not actual hardware is connected.
+**Test**:  Enter a test mode where screens are displayed and buttons may be used but no actual hardware is connected.

 Operation Screen Widgets
 ------------------------

-The first of text on the Operation Screen shows the revision information for the currently-connected receiver.
+The first line of text on the Operation Screen shows the revision information for the currently-connected receiver.
 The second line displays the currently-tuned channel.
 The indicator bar below shows the live RSSI (signal strength) value for the currently-tuned channel.